 Literacy and Adult Basic Education (LABE)

-LABE operates home-based learning centers where parents facilitate play-based sessions for young children, while participating in village savings groups and micro-enterprise activities.
+LABE supports community-owned home-based learning centers where caregivers and parents facilitate play-based learning sessions for children aged 0-6 years, while supporting their sustainability through village savings groups and micro-enterprise activities.
 IPA is supporting LABE to strengthen its measurement systems in preparation for rigorous external evaluation of its programming.

 Local Coalition Accelerator (LCA) Uganda

-LCA Uganda is a coalition of 13 local organizations that provides early childhood development, nutrition support, and caregiver livelihoods programming in Kampala and surrounding districts.
-IPA is helping LCA build systematic approaches to monitor implementation quality and use data for continuous improvement.
+LCA Uganda is a coalition of 12 local and national organizations in Uganda that design and implement development and humanitarian programs.
+Their two-generation project focuses on childhood development, nutrition support, and caregiver livelihoods programming in Kampala and surrounding districts.
+IPA is supporting LCA to build systematic approaches to monitor implementation quality and use data for continuous improvement.

 Transcultural Psychosocial Organisation (TPO) Uganda

-TPO Uganda delivers parenting education, mental health services, and livelihood support to prevent violence against children in refugee and host communities.
-IPA is supporting TPO to analyze the possible cost-effectiveness of shorter and longer-duration therapy models, and develop early outcome measures for child well-being.
+Transcultural Psychosocial Organisation (TPO) Uganda delivers parenting education, mental health services, and livelihood support to improve the well-being of children aged 0–5 years in refugee and host communities in Kiryandongo District.
+IPA is supporting TPO to analyze the cost-effectiveness of shorter- and longer-duration integrated parenting-therapy models and to develop early outcome measures of child well-being.

 Young African Refugees for Integral Development (YARID)